abengtss-max/afep/GUIDE-Arc-Agent-Proxy-Config.md

 - Return here after VPN shows "ESTABLISHED"

 **Check 7 Failed (Internet not blocked):**
-- RDP to Windows Server Router: 10.0.1.1
-- Open: Windows Firewall with Advanced Security
+- Access OPNsense Web Interface: http://10.0.1.1
+- Login as root with your password
-- Go to: Outbound Rules
+- Go to: Firewall → Rules → LAN
-- Ensure "Block Internet Outbound" rule exists and is enabled
+- Verify "Block Everything Else" rule exists and is enabled
-- Keep only: "Allow to Azure via VPN" and "Allow Local Network"
+- Check firewall logs: Firewall → Log Files → Live View
+- Ensure only Azure Arc endpoints are allowed

 **Check 8 Warning (DNS):**
 - This is OK, we'll configure it in Step 8